sportstalk247/sdk-multiplatform/docs/source/usage/chat_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let updateChatMessageResponse = try await asyncFunction(
+                let updateChatMessageResponse = try await chatClient.updateChatMessage(
-                    for: chatClient.updateChatMessageAsync(
                     chatRoomId: "080001297623242ac002",    // ID of an existing chat room
                     eventId: "7620812242ac09300002",    // ID of an existing event from the chat room
                     request: UpdateChatMessageRequest(
                         userid: "023976080242ac120002", // ID of an existing user from this chat room
                         body: "[UPDATED] from the original message",
                         customid: nil, // [OPTIONAL]
                         custompayload: nil, // [OPTIONAL]
                         customfield1: nil, // [OPTIONAL]
                         customfield2: nil, // [OPTIONAL]
                         customtags: nil // [OPTIONAL]
-                        )
                     )
                 )
                 // Resolve `updateChatMessageResponse` from HERE onwards(ex. update UI displaying the response data)...